Ultimaker/Meta/PythonCodeConventions.md

 * Always use (4) spaces instead of tabs.
 * Strings use double quotes to match C++ style.
 * Maximum line length is set to 120 characters.
-See the 'line breaking' sectoin below for specific suggested PEP8 style choices.
+See the 'line breaking' section below for specific suggested PEP8 style choices.
 * String formatting, multiple elements:
 ``` python
 "{foo}_{bar}".format(foo="foo", bar="bar")